 Upon completion, you may like to consider further study at an undergraduate level.
 Our range of degrees include:

-The standard entry requirements* for this course are one of the following:
+The standard entry requirements* for this Art and Design foundation course are one of the following:

 And four GCSE passes at grade A*-C and/or grade 4-9 including English (or Functional Skills English/Key Skills Communication Level 2)